data-count

 The counter is an <output> element styled via the .textarea-counter class.
 Threshold states are driven by data-state attribute selectors.

-The warning state uses --color-warning and the error state uses --color-danger with increased font weight for emphasis.
+The warning state uses --color-warning and the error state uses --color-error with increased font weight for emphasis.

 Dynamic Elements